tux314159/evkoverlay/README.md

 [Raylib](https://www.raylib.com/) is needed.

 ## Usage
+Before usage, you _must_ change the value of `configInputFile` in `app/Main.hs` (and of course rebuild) to whatever your keyboard device is.
+To find out, look in `/proc/input/by-path` and look for any file that vaguely looks like a keyboard (kbd, keyboard, etc.), for example `/dev/input/by-path/platform-i8042-serio-0-event-kbd`.
+This only needs to be done once.

 As mentioned, this tool must be run with elevated privileges (`sudo evkoverlay`) in order to access raw input devices.
 Configuration, e.g. changing your keys or layout, can be done by editing